 — Isaiah 40:11

-...and is rooted in a word for covering by patching.
-As did the Gibeonites who came seeking a covenant with Joshua, pretending to come from a faraway place.
-They came dressed in...
+It is also rooted in a word for covering by patching.
+The Gibeonites, who came seeking a covenant with Joshua, pretending to come from a faraway place, wore patched shoes on their feet.

-The scriptural description is given in Numbers fifteen and places an emphasis on the tassels that could be wrapped around the fingers, like a string around the finger, as a remembrance to loyally and faithfully love and obey God.
+The Scriptural description is in the book of Numbers, chapter fifteen.
+It emphasizes the tassels that could be wrapped around the fingers, like a string around the finger, as a remembrance to loyally and faithfully love and obey God.

 Again the LORD spoke to Moses, saying, “Speak to the children of Israel: Tell them to make tassels on the corners of their garments throughout their generations, and to put a blue thread in the tassels of the corners.
 And you shall have the tassel, that you may look upon it and remember all the commandments of the LORD and do them, and that you may not follow the harlotry to which your own heart and your own eyes are inclined, and that you may remember and do all My commandments, and be holy for your God.
 I am the LORD your God, who brought you out of the land of Egypt, to be your God: I am the LORD your God.”